pranayga/expl0ring_V8/docs/tweaking_v8_objects.md

  src/objects/string.h                               |   22 +-
 ```
 `Objects.h` or now `src/objects/objects.h` is a central location for all the predefined Objects that V8 internally uses to implement all the basic classes in V8.
 The Maps for these classes are predefined and these form the basic building blocks for any object that the user creates.
 Javascript is a weakly typed language.
-On top of that, it's much more premissive than `C++`, IE you can mix strings and Int inside an array (which are different types).
-In order to accomodate for this, as well as have fast execution with the bound checking, V8 has multiple kinds of Arrays, Maps etc.
+On top of that, it's much more permissive than `C++`, IE you can mix strings and Int inside an array (which are different types).
+To accommodate for this, as well as have fast execution with the bound checking, V8 has multiple kinds of Arrays, Maps, etc.

-All Objects are derived fom what's called HeapObject (with the only other kind being a SMI).
+All Objects are derived from what's called HeapObject (with the only other kind being an SMI).
 HeapObjects are stored on the V8 Heap and garbage collected.
 Whenever a piece of JS code needs to create a new Object, it can do so with the help of `Factory` specific to the isolate.
 That's where V8's Objects are created.
-Below is a small scippet from the Object inheritence structure in V8:
+Below is a small snippet from the Object inheritance structure in V8:
 ```
 //
 // Most object types in the V8 JavaScript are described in this file.